SummitRoute/osxlockdown/README.md

 Limitations
 ===========

-- Some attempts have been made to check for things that a user likely would never enable anyway, but if they did would make the system insecure.
-However, it is impossible to check all such possibilities, and this is in general not my goal.
-- Some security auditing requires manual review, such as what apps should have firewall exceptions, or permissions on files and folders.
-For such auditing, no rules have been created.
 - File Vault (full disk encryption) is tested for, but can not be remediated because user involvement is required to write down the recovery key.
 - Rules related to creating audit logs have not been created.